 Resources and Insights

-Why Monitor Heat Signs Anyway?
 They say that timing is everything.
-This is definitely true when it comes to inseminating cows – the timing must
+This is definitely true when it comes to inseminating cows – the timing must be perfect in order for the insemination to result in conception.

 The physiological condition of any animal is reflected in the components of its body fluids, such as milk in a dairy cow.
 Using an optic sensor, we can measure milk composition (fat, protein, lactose and blood) for each cow during every milking.